Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Local Markets: The Essence of Thessaloniki Flavors

 The Modiano and Kapani markets are must-sees for gourmets.
-In these bustling markets, you’ll find an impressive variety of fresh produce: local fruit and vegetables, freshly caught meat and fish, fragrant spices and Mediterranean herbs.
-These markets are also the perfect place to sample local specialties such as bougatsa, a delicious
+In these bustling markets, you’ll find an impressive variety of fresh produce: local fruit and vegetables, freshly caught fish and meat, fragrant spices and Mediterranean herbs.
+These markets are also the ideal place to sample local specialities such as bougatsa, a delicious

 A Kitchen Blending Tradition and Modernity

 Thessaloniki’s restaurants, such as “Mpakaliarakia tou Aristou” and “Sergoula”, offer traditional dishes prepared with quality local ingredients.
-Gyros, souvlaki and freshly caught seafood are must-try classics.
-Gyros, with its grilled meat and expertly blended spices, is a veritable feast of flavors.
-Souvlaki, with its tender, fragrant skewers, is a convivial dish often enjoyed with friends.
+Gyros, souvlaki and freshly caught seafood are unmissable classics.
+Gyros, with its grilled meat and expertly blended spices, offers a veritable feast of flavours.
+Souvlaki, with its tender, fragrant skewers, is a convivial dish, often enjoyed with friends.
 Freshly caught seafood, whether squid, shrimp or fish, is served in many restaurants with a Mediterranean touch.
-They are accompanied by local vegetables and olives.
+They are served with local vegetables and olives.

 The Influence of Jewish and Ottoman Traditions

 The city, with its multicultural past, is also a place where Sephardic Jewish cuisine makes its presence felt.
-Dishes such as borek (puff pastry filled with cheese or meat) or Jewish-style lamb stews are prepared with spices and techniques inherited from Thessaloniki’s Jewish communities.
+Dishes such as borek (puff pastry filled with cheese or meat) or Jewish-style lamb stews are prepared using spices and techniques inherited from Thessaloniki’s Jewish communities.
 Ottoman influences can be found in recipes based on puff pastry, dried fruit and honey.
-The result is a sweet and savory cuisine full of surprises.
+This creates a sweet-and-sour cuisine full of surprises.

 Local wines and beverages

 And let’s not forget the region’s wines, produced on the hills surrounding Thessaloniki.
-The city is a center of white and red wine production, including Xinomavro, a local variety.
+The town is a center of white and red wine production, notably Xinomavro wine, a local variety.
 This wine goes perfectly with Mediterranean dishes.
-For those who prefer more refreshing beverages, ouzo and tsipouro, two traditional Greek spirits, are the perfect complement to a meal.
+For those who prefer more refreshing drinks, ouzo and tsipouro, two traditional Greek spirits, are the perfect complement to a meal.

 The Ano Poli District: A Journey through Time